osg-htc/docs/docs/other/osg-token-renewer.md

         :::console
         root@server # osg-token-renewer-setup --manual myaccount123

+    On the other hand if you are using client credentials mode, add a `--client-credentials` option, for example,

+        :::console
+        root@server # osg-token-renewer-setup --client-credentials myaccount123

 1. When prompted, enter your Issuer and desired scopes for this account from the list of valid options.
-   If you used `--manual`, also enter the client id and secret.
+   If you used `--manual` or `--client-credentials`, also enter the client id and secret.
+1. In OIDC mode
-1. You will also be prompted on the console to visit a web link to authorize the client request with a passcode printed on the console.
+   you will also be prompted on the console to visit a web link to authorize the client request with a passcode printed on the console.
    Follow the prompts (visit the web link, enter the request passcode, log in with your account for your issuer, and authorize the request).
 1. If this succeeds, you will be prompted with a new `[account <ACCOUNT_SHORTNAME>]` section to add to your `config.ini`.
-   Add the section to your `/etc/osg/token-renewer/config.ini`, replacing the example section if it's still there.
+   Add the section to your `/etc/osg/token-renewer/config.ini`.

-Next you can configure one or more tokens for this client account.
+Next you can configure one or more tokens for this account.

 ### Configuring tokens

-After you have created an OIDC client account and added it to `/etc/osg/token-renewer/config.ini`, you need to create a corresponding `token` section in the config for each token that should be generated for this account (possibly with different options).
+After you have created an account and added it to `/etc/osg/token-renewer/config.ini`, you need to create a corresponding `token` section in the config for each token that should be generated for this account (possibly with different options).

-1. Choose a `<TOKEN_NAME>` and add a new `[token <TOKEN_NAME>]` section (replacing the example section if it's still there).
+1. Choose a `<TOKEN_NAME>` and add a new `[token <TOKEN_NAME>]` section.

     The `account` option in this section must match the `<ACCOUNT_SHORTNAME>` for the corresponding `[account <ACCOUNT_SHORTNAME>]` section.